yimingpeng/rl-library/projects/agents/randomAgentJava/README.txt

 This agent is licensed under the Apache 2.0 License.
 See LICENSE.txt for details.

+== Using This Download ==
+Before diving into this, you may want to check out [GettingStarted the getting started guide].

+This download can be used to augment your existing local RL-Library (if you have one), or as the basis to start a new one.

+=== This Is Your First Project ===
+{{{
+#Create a directory for your rl-library.
+Call it whatever you like.
+mkdir rl-library

+#Copy this new download into rl-library
+cp FILENAME rl-library/
+cd rl-library

+#This will create folders system and products, which are used by all projects.
+#It will also create a folder for this particular project
+tar -zxf FILENAME

+#Clean up
+rm FILENAME
+}}}

+=== Adding To An Existing RL-Library Download === These directions are almost identical to above, but you don't create the rl-library folder.
+{{{

+#Copy the download to your local rl-library folder (whatever it is called)
+cp FILENAME rl-library/
+cd rl-library

+#This will add any project-specific things necessary to system and products folders
+#It will also create a folder for this particular project
+tar -zxf FILENAME

+#Clean up
+rm FILENAME
+}}}

 == Compiling This Agent ==
 You must have ANT installed to build this agent using these instructions.